Office/Bureau

 Salad King

 Salad King has been a Toronto institution since 1981, serving delicious Thai food to over 1000 guests a day.
-A favourite among Ryerson students, this restaurant is known for its super “secret” Thai Islamic Noodles and it’s one-of-a-kind Chili Scale.
 In 2021, Salad King opened a new location at Queen and McCaul, which provided an opportunity to refresh the brand and give it a more “grown up” look.
-The project consisted of four large wall murals, a website, two signs, two glass decals, printed menus, and a digital menu box.
+The project consisted of large wall murals, a website redesign, exterior signage, glass decals, printed menus and promotional items, and a new digital menu box.

 Another key piece for this project was the website refresh.
 The most crucial need was for the menu section to include items from both locations.
 O/B implemented a tabbed approach where users can switch between each location easily.
 The site also incorporates quirky animations and illustrations throughout, and highlights the history of Salad King through a side-scrolling timeline.

-After opening in March 2021, the new restaurant attracted a lot of media attention; BlogTO, TasteToronto, Toronto Life, and Toronto Star were among those who wrote raving reviews about the new restaurant space.
-O/B helped make the new location a destination for Toronto foodies by providing endless Instagram-able backdrops.
-Salad King remains a proud Thai staple in the Toronto scene, and is set up for success for years to come through its bold brand refresh.
+After opening in March 2021, the new restaurant attracted a lot of media attention; BlogTO, TasteToronto, Toronto Life, and Toronto Star were among those who wrote raving reviews about the new restaurant and space.
+And our wall graphics have since become a popular backdrop for Toronto foodie selfies on social media.

 Visit the Site